aesara-devs/aesara/doc/extending/extending_aesara.rst

   which are the dimensions of the :class:`Op` input :class:`Variable`\s.
   :func:`infer_shape` returns a list where each element is a tuple representing the shape of one output.
   This could be helpful if one only needs the shape of the output instead of the actual outputs, which can be useful, for instance, for optimization procedures.

-  The :func:`grad` method is required if you want to differentiate some cost whose expression includes your ``Op``.
+  The :func:`grad` method is required if you want to differentiate some cost whose expression includes your :class:`Op`.
 The gradient may be specified symbolically in this method.
 It takes two arguments ``inputs`` and ``output_gradients``, which are both lists of :class:`Variable`\s, and those must be operated on using Aesara's symbolic language.
 The :func:`grad`